DrazenDodik/models/research/deeplab/README.md

         * Valohai will replace `{parameters}` with the parameters that are passed to the execution.
         * Valohai doesn't currently support lists as paramters, so I've left them as in the sample.
 Alternatively you could just pass them as string and then split them to a list in your Python.

+:arrow_right: Read more about Valohai parameters at https://docs.valohai.com/core-concepts/parameters/

 Next we can go and update `research/deeplab/train.py` with some Valohai specific lines.

 * First add variables that hold the paths to the Valohai inputs and outputs.